chef/chef-workstation/docs-chef-io/content/workstation/berkshelf.md

 ### Syntax

 A Berksfile is a Ruby file, in which sources, dependencies, and options may be specified.
-Berksfiles are modeled closely on Bundler's Gemfile.
+Berksfiles are modeled on Bundler's Gemfile.
 The syntax is as follows:

 ``` ruby